cincodeymayo/Vice-Versa/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
-CincoV5 aka Bennett Gray V is not liable for any damages, or images, or pictures used, also not liable, in court or law for any copyright or trademark,direct or indirect damages, or personal damages, to any person, entity, or corporation.
+CincoV5 aka Bennett Gray V is not liable for any damages, or images, or pictures used, On or off blockchain. also not liable, in court or law for any copyright or trademark,direct or indirect damages, or personal damages, to any person, entity, or corporation.
-CincoV5, Opensea or blockchain, and opensea will not be held liable, corporations, that are customers, of CincoV5, or opensea ,will not be held liable,in law, or court, whoever buys from CincoV5 aka Bennett Gray V, or tokenized contract holder, unless Rachael Browner, or her associates.
-Secondary sales, customers pay 10% royalties, to Cincov5 The nft's, contracts and blockchains shall proceed, as normal.
+CincoV5, Opensea or blockchain, and opensea will not be held liable, or corporations, that are customers, of CincoV5,or blockchain, opensea ,will not be held liable,in law, or court, whoever buys from CincoV5 aka Bennett Gray V, or tokenized contract holder Secondary sales, customers pay 10% royalties, to Cincov5 The nft's, contracts and blockchains shall proceed, as normal.
-If nft's are stolen or taken without permission,block chain or asset, will be recognized as counterfeit, and fraud.
+If cincov5 nft's are stolen or taken without permission,then stolen blockchain and stolen mint's will be recognized as counterfeit, and fraud.
 No violating sales or stealing nft's, blockchain, or mints from CincoV5., is considered counterfeit.
-Aka Bennett Gray V.
- No illegal or unauthorized transfers, and CincoV5, is not liable for Intellectual property rights, or damages, direct or indirect.
+ No illegal or unauthorized transfers, and CincoV5, is not liable for damages of Intellectual property rights, or damages, direct or indirect.
-Opensea tokenized contractor, has limited authorized permission. nft's, theft, of mint's will be held as, Liable of federal prison for, the rest of there lives.
+Opensea tokenized contractor, has limited authorized permission. nft's, theft, of mint's will be held as, liable.
-Excluding Bennett Gray V aka CincoV5, is witheld from any liability, or consequences.
-This contract is enforced, and stands "AS IS", smart contract.
+Excluding Bennett Gray V aka CincoV5, is witheld from any liability, or consequences, in legal terms, or actions This contract is enforced, and stands "AS IS", smart contract.
+CincoV5,is copyright holder of minted copies, and not of images used, before minting.